 Community Enrichment Grants are usually awarded to support the direct costs of a charitable project or program (e.g., art supplies, medical equipment, educational materials, vehicles).

 We also will award Community Enrichment Grants to build the capacity of a charitable organization serving the Outer Banks, with a goal of enhancing that nonprofit’s long-term effectiveness, financial stability, and/or program quality—in short, its ability to meet its mission and sustain its programs.
-Examples might include computer systems, strategic planning, and/or facility space.
+Examples might include computer systems, strategic planning, and/or purchase of facility space.

 Priority will be given to projects and organizations that: